vijaybalamahalingam/Car-Dealer-Website-Project-IBM-FULL-STACK-DEVELOPMENT-/README.md

 ## Project Breakdown

 **Prework: Signed up for IBM Cloud account and created a Watson Natural language Understanding service**
-1. Created an IBM cloud account if you don't have one already.
+1. Created an IBM cloud account.
 2. Created an instance of the Natural Language Understanding (NLU) service.

 **Forked the project Github repository with a project then build and deploy the template project**